mafintosh/streamx/README.md

 ## Utilities

 Streamx aims to be minimal and stable.
 It therefore only contains a minimal set of utilities.

-If you are looking for features like `stream.compose`, `pumpify`, and `duplexify` checkout [stream-composer](https://github.com/mafintosh/stream-composer).
+To help discover of other modules that help you build streamx apps, we link some useful utilities here

+* [stream-composer](https://github.com/mafintosh/stream-composer) - Compose streams like Node's `stream.compose` and the `duplexify` and `pumpify` modules.
-If you are looking to split a readable stream into multiple readable clones checkout [teex](https://github.com/mafintosh/teex)
+* [teex](https://github.com/mafintosh/teex) - Clone a readable stream into multiple new readable instances.

 ## Contributing